Weimaraner Health Issues

 Weimaraners are predisposed to several health conditions including bloat, hip dysplasia, hypothyroidism.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner requires thoughtful care tailored to their specific breed characteristics.
+55-90 lbs body size, 10-13 yrs expected life — and the Weimaraner has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Prospective Weimaraner owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Screening

 Prospective Weimaraner owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.
-Weimaraners with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Weimaraner work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: large (55-90 lbs)